 Erie’s mobile customer portal has drastically simplified areas of their customer experience.
-The single app interface includes biometric login and allows customers to quickly and easily access their policy information, payments, and ID cards.
+The single application interface includes biometric login and allows customers to quickly and easily access their policy information, payments, and ID cards.

-Apps built with low-code can integrate with IoT platforms, enterprise systems, and third-party services, providing organizations with data that can be translated into actionable insights for end-user consumption.
+Applications built with low-code can integrate with IoT platforms, enterprise systems, and third-party services, providing organizations with data that can be translated into actionable insights for end-user consumption.

 Low-code empowers organizations to build rich customer experiences on top of connected devices.
-Medication temperature monitors, equipment trackers, and service issue alerts are just a few of the many IoT-enabled apps you can build with low-code.
+Medication temperature monitors, equipment trackers, and service issue alerts are just a few of the many IoT-enabled applications you can build with low-code.

 WRSTBND increases ticket sales with IoT-enabled turnstiles